velvia/presentations/2014-filodb/filodb.md

 ## Use Cases

 - I want really fast Spark SQL queries on Cassandra
-- I love Parquet, but HDFS is a pain to operate/setup
+- I love Parquet, but HDFS is a pain, and/or I need more flexibility
-- I want more flexibility than HDFS/Parquet (easily add columns, rows)
-- I want at-least-once/exactly once storage of streaming data
+    + Idempotent writes, easily add new columns and rows
 - I want to version my changes and query on versions.
-    + Or, I want to preview new changes without making them public
+- I want a way to easily do incremental data analysis
+- I want at-least-once/exactly once ingestion from Kafka / streaming sources
 - I want an awesome HA and replication story
 - I have many tables of various sizes, including ones too big for traditional RDBMS